Matthew-Dickson/COS801Assignment/README.md

 # COS801Assignment
-Please follow the instructions based on what use want to run
+Please follow the instructions based on what you want to run

 # DATA PROCESSING
 Inorder to run the data processing (For cleaning before using it for modeling) run the the data_processing note book in the Data folder